Yorshka-Vermilion/Yorshka-Vermilion/README.md

 :mortar_board: I graduated with honors in computer science from the Kielce University of Technology in 2022.
 My master's thesis has won in the contest for the best thesis in IT in region.

-:book: I'm instrested in games development, machine learning, modeling and animation.
+🔭 I'm currently working on a 2D strategy game on my own engine using SFML library (c++), some Minecraft mods (java), and "smart" devices for my home and outdoor.

-:+1: I enjoy working in C++, Unreal Engine and Python (exclusively ML).
+:book: I'm instrested in games development, embedded projects (with ESP32 in particular), and linux.
 You can check out some of my work in the table below.

 :email: You can reach me via [EMAIL](mailto:proarc98@gmail.com)

 ## 🌐 Socials: